Key Terms: Classic Exalate

 Instance

 An Instance is a task management system that contains information you want to synchronize.
-Examples of instances are Jira Cloud, Salesforce, Zendesk, etc.
+Examples of instances are Jira Cloud, Salesforce, Zendesk, and others.

 You can integrate with multiple instances using different connections.
 You can also synchronize between local projects within the same instance.